andrezero/slidy/README.md

 # Slidy is a minimal carousel POC

-> A simple exercise to help me understand what is the developer experience creating a small JS/CSS library in 2021. tl;dr: it's quite nice.
+> A simple exercise to help me evaluate the DX of creating a small JS+CSS library using webpack and friends. **tl;dr:** it's quite nice.

+See it in action: [demo/docs](https://andrezero.github.io/slidy/).

 ## WARNING(s)

-1. This code is not maintained.
 1. This code is not actively maintained.
+1. This is a POC, not a boilerplate.
+1. This is a POC, not an actual library you would want to use.
 1. Need an actual carousel? try [Slick](http://kenwheeler.github.io/slick/).
 1. This code does not play well with frameworks such as React.
 Try [React Slick](https://react-slick.neostack.com/) isntead.
-1. This code is not maintained.

 ## How to use